I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 The 1960s was a decade of social and political upheaval.
 It saw the civil rights movement, sexual liberation, the Vietnam war, the anti-war movement, and the use of psychedelic drugs.
 The decade was filled with dramatic changes.
 It was an experimental renaissance for music as well.

-By the mid '60s, cutting edge rock music began appearing on the newly created FM radio band, which was considered an "underground" means of airing music.
-It was a looser format that favored longer and more controversial songs.
+By the mid-'60s, cutting-edge rock music began appearing on FM radio.
+It was considered an "underground" means of airing music.
+It was a looser format than top 40 AM radio.
+It made space for longer and more controversial songs.

-DJ's eliminated the hype between "Top 40" songs and adopted a more understated attitude, playing music that previously never made it to the airwaves.
-Artists were arranging albums to be played straight through, and whole albums or album sides were actually being played on the radio.
-That's what was known as "deep cuts" in FM radio jargon.
-You didn't just hear the “hit single,” you heard the entire piece of art.
+DJs had more latitude, playing music that previously never made it to the airwaves.
+Artists arranged albums to be played straight through, and whole albums or album sides were actually played on the radio.
+You didn't just hear the hit single, you heard the entire piece of art.

-Unfortunately, what radio that is left, except for a few independent stations here and there, has pretty much gone back to the pre-FM format.
-Even stations that play “classic rock” have their limited playlists, compiled from the top singles from back in the day.
+Unfortunately, even the few surviving “classic rock” radio stations today are more similar to AM radio of the past.
+They have their limited playlists, compiled from the top singles from back in the day.
 They keep it short and snappy.
 There are so many old musical gems that never see the light of day.

 1. Elvin Bishop: “Rock My Soul”